EddieBWXiao/MagicCupsGame/README.md

 gen_: a series of functions able to produce struct variable containing a task design, with contingencies specified in input, and trial-wise outcomes generated randomly with each implementation.

-PL_simulations: for code simulating tasks with only one outcome type
+PL_simulations: for code simulating tasks with only one outcome type.